Ahmed-Badr01/Pandas-Tutorial-Notebooks/README.md

 The dataset used in the notebooks is the [Stack Overflow Annual Developer Survey (2019)](https://info.stackoverflowsolutions.com/rs/719-EMH-566/images/stack-overflow-developer-survey-2019.zip).

-My primary goal for mmaking these was to learn Pandas myself.
+My primary goal for making these was to learn Pandas myself.
 Secondary goals were: improving my explanation style and providing easy-to-follow guides that may save someone time in the future.